pypa/setuptools/docs/userguide/package_discovery.rst

-If both ``Desktop`` and ``Library`` are on your ``PYTHONPATH``, then a namespace package called ``timmins`` will be created automatically for you when you invoke the import mechanism, allowing you to accomplish the following
+If both ``Desktop`` and ``Library`` are on your ``PYTHONPATH``, then a namespace package called ``timmins`` will be created automatically for you when you invoke the import mechanism, allowing you to accomplish the following:

 .. code-block:: pycon